 Here are the common symptoms of feline hip dysplasia to watch out for:

-• Reduced Activity Levels.
-A once playful cat may also become more reserved, preferring to rest and lie down more often.
-This drop in physical activity comes due to the constant pain and discomfort.
+Reduced Activity Levels.
+A once playful cat may also become more reserved, tired, and lethargic.
+This drop in physical activity is due to the constant pain and discomfort.

-• Licking and Chewing.
-Some cats may also lick or chew their hips or hind legs.
-This is a response to the pain and discomfort they feel.
+Licking and Chewing.
+Some cats may also lick or chew their hips or hind legs, which indicates pain and discomfort.

 How Do Vets Diagnose Hip Dysplasia in Cats?